 Besides weight loss, various research studies have noted konjac root supplements might also help:

 I think more research is required to verify these effects.
 Remember, weight loss can also reduce these things too.
-Might these effects be due to the weight loss?
+Might these effects be due to weight loss?
 It's difficult to say.
 One odd thing is konjac doesn't seem to reduce blood pressure which would also be expected to be reduced as someone lost weight.

 5 Who Makes Lipozene?